Thailand, Cambodia & Laos

 the day on the boat enjoying and photographing along the way.
 Tonight, after the leisurely river cruise on the scenic

-Mekong we arrive at Pak Beng, a sleepy jungle settlement where we check in to the beautiful Luang Say resort.
-At
+Mekong we arrive at Pak Beng, a sleepy jungle settlement where we check in to our beautiful Hotel

-we enjoy a local dance performance and overnight at Luang Say resort.
+local dance performance and overnight at Pak Beng

 ..